 - Automotive Technologies

 - Culinary

 - Electrical

-- Nurse Aide/Nursing Assistant

-All CTE programs have an industry specific advisory boards consisting of local employers that assist in providing up-to-date industry information and developing CTE training curriculums.
+All CTE programs have an industry specific advisory board consisting of local employers that assist in providing up-to-date industry information and developing CTE training curriculums.
 Advisory boards serve as a direct link for students to the workforce and ensure that CTE training is aligned with current industry workforce demands.
-If this sounds like the educational opportunity you have been looking for, we invite you to learn more about our programs.